berkgurdamar/RNASeq-Pipeline/README.md

 ```

-All arguments can be seen by using `help (-h, --help)` command.
+All arguments can be seen by using `--help` command.

 ```
-python rnaseq-pipeline.py -h
+python rnaseq-pipeline.py --help
 ```